yifancui/IMDBINTER/README.md

 - The legend can also serve as a filter.
   - For example, when legend is year, we can select movies made in 2011,2005 and 2014.
 Built with [blockbuilder.org](http://blockbuilder.org)

-3.Questions
-- Are there any correlations between Runtime and Rating?
-- What are the relationships between Runtime, Rating, Votes, Revenue and Metascore?
-- Is it correct, the older the movie is, the more votes it will have?

 forked from <a href='http://bl.ocks.org/curran/'>curran</a>'s block: <a href='http://bl.ocks.org/curran/685fa8300650c4324d571c6b0ecc55de'>Spinner with d3-component</a>